Periodontal Disease Treatment Goodlettsville

-What is Gum Disease?
+What is Periodontal Disease?

-Gum disease is an infection of the gums by oral bacteria.
+Periodontal disease is an infection of the gums by oral bacteria.
 If left untreated, it can cause dangerous inflammation, as well as a long list of dangerous side effects such as tooth loss, gum loss, and even deterioration of your jawbone.
 Bacteria can also enter the bloodstream and travel throughout the body, causing medical complications for patients with diabetes, cancer, and Alzheimer's disease.
 In fact, it has been linked to dementia and has even been posthumously discovered in the brains of those with the condition.

-An estimated 47.2 percent of adults aged 30 years or older have some form of gum disease, and your risk only increases with age.
+An estimated 47.2 percent of adults aged 30 years or older have some form of periodontal disease, and your risk only increases with age.
 By 65, a staggering 70.1 percent of all adults will have periodontal disease.

 - Smoking or using tobacco products